coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Lance:** A lance deals double damage when used from the back of a charging mount.
-It has reach, so you can strike opponents 10 feet away with it, but you can't use it against an adjacent foe.
+It has reach, so you can strike opponents 10 feet away with it, but you can’t use it against an adjacent foe.

 While mounted, you can wield a lance with one hand.